 Similarly, the thermodynamical violation related to the area law frequently is, somehow, not taken that seriously.
-The usual inclination is to consider that, for such complex systems, the entropy is not expected to satisfy thermodynamics.
-Physically speaking, we consider such standpoint a quite bizarre one.
-The goal of the present paper is to overcome this difficulty.
-We shall argue here along two inter-related lines: (i) the physically appropriate entropy of a given system should in all cases satisfy classical thermodynamics, and be therefore extensive; (ii) the fact (repeatedly illustrated in various manners for strongly entangled systems, black holes and, generically speaking, for systems satisfying the above mentioned area law) that the Boltzmann-Gibbs-von Neumann entropy is {\it not} proportional to $N$ precisely shows that, for such strongly correlated systems, {\it the entropy is not the usual one but a substantially different one}; such an entropy is introduced here.
+Indeed, not few authors seem inclined to consider that, for such complex systems, the entropy is not expected to satisfy thermodynamical extensivity.
+However, various physical and mathematical facts exist which reveal such standpoint as kind of bizarre.
+The specific goal of the present paper is to address this important issue and develop a path along which the difficulty can be overcome.
+The fact (repeatedly illustrated in various manners for strongly entangled systems, black holes and, generically speaking, for systems satisfying the above mentioned area law) that the Boltzmann\--Gibbs\--von Neumann (additive) entropy is {\it not} proportional to the volume $L^d$ precisely shows that, for such strongly correlated systems (hence the total number of admissible states in phase space is sensibly reduced), {\it the thermodynamical entropy can not be identified with the usual one but with a substantially different (nonadditive) one}.